bafnatirtham/cryptonite_taskphase_tirtham/LINUX_LUMINARIUM/M_12_PONDERING_PATH.md

 ## 4. Hijacking Commands

 In this challenge, /challenge/run will remove the flag using rm\
-but we can hijack this command by overriding this command with the cat command which will read the flag instead of removing the flag using rm i.e. rm will essentially cat the flag because we re[laced absolute path of rm with absolute path of cat.
+but we can hijack this command by overriding this command with the cat command which will read the flag instead of removing the flag using rm i.e. rm will essentially cat the flag because we replaced absolute path of rm with absolute path of cat.

 ```
 hacker@path~hijacking-commands:~$ ls